 I took my picture in my back yard.

 There were once again 3 Sara(h)s participating.
 Over 10 percent of the participants.

 Sara Lockner reached the double digit streak club!
 WooHoo!

 Another great development was that no streaks were snapped this week!
 WooHoo!

 But enough dwelling on the past.
 Time to look to the future.
 We are all interested in the future, for that is where you and I are going to spend the rest of our lives.
 And remember my friend, future events such as these will affect you in the future!
 This week’s theme:

-When thinking on possible subjects for your submission, meditate on the following quote:
+While considering possible subjects for your theme, meditate on the following quote: